3bdulrahmn69/planify/README.md

 - **React DnD**: A library that facilitates drag-and-drop functionality, allowing users to move tasks across boxes and reorder them effortlessly.
 - **Tailwind CSS**: A utility-first CSS framework that powers the UI components with responsive and customizable styles.
 - **UUID**: Used to generate unique IDs for boards, tasks, and boxes for reliable identification and management.
-- **Konva.js** (Upcoming): A powerful canvas library for drawing interactive shapes and text, providing advanced drawing capabilities for the Draw Type board.
+- **Konva.js**: A powerful canvas library for drawing interactive shapes and text, providing advanced drawing capabilities for the Draw Type board.

 ## Architecture & Performance

 - **useContext**: Used for managing user authentication and global state (such as boards, tasks, and settings).
 This allows for centralized state management and easy access to data across components.
 - **useMemo**: Helps optimize performance by memoizing expensive operations like filtering and sorting tasks, ensuring that unnecessary re-renders are avoided.

 - **Lazy Loading**: Implemented for route-based code splitting, improving performance by loading only the necessary components when needed.
 This enhances the overall speed and responsiveness of the application.